-First off, I just want you to know that the website homepage is the ~hardest~ website page to write.
+Well, you aren’t alone— I want you to know that the website homepage is the ~hardest~ website page to write.
 And I say that after writing dozens of homepages for my clients and teaching thousands of creatives how to do it.
+And naturally, they’re going to be because you’re trying to fit an ocean into a teacup and talk to lots of different types of people at lots of different places in the customer journey.

 Think about your website homepage like an airport terminal — it’s not the *ultimate* place that anybody wants to end up, but it’s a path on their journey.